d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/integral-calculus.md

 Thus, we can figure out what the integral over any interval is by figuring out what $F(x)$ is.

 To do so, let us consider an experiment.
-As we often do in calculus, let us imaging what happens when we shift the value by a tiny bit.
+As we often do in calculus, let us imagine what happens when we shift the value by a tiny bit.
 From the comment above, we know that

 $$
 F(x+\epsilon) - F(x) = \int_x^{x+\epsilon} f(y) \; dy.